 “He ran away.”

 You’re damn right he ran away, but my family gave him a good reason.
 We’d had Topper for probably two or three years at that point.
 We lived in North Florida and were vacationing during the summer at a family farm in Middle Tennessee.
 We brought Topper with us.
-It was circa 1976, and maybe cat-sitting wasn’t a thing yet.
+It was around 1975, and maybe cat-sitting wasn’t a thing yet.
 Fair enough.
-But the next part, well, not very fair.
+But the next part, well, not fair at all.

-One afternoon, my family let Topper go outside in the gigantic yard that led into a barn lot and then to the rest of the farm.
-They also let my brother go outside -- and let him set off fireworks that had the power of conventional military warheads.
+One afternoon, my family let Topper go outside in the gigantic yard that led into a barn lot and to the rest of the farm.
+They also let my brother go outside.
+They also let him set off fireworks that had the power of conventional military warheads.
 Such things were legal in Tennessee then (and probably still are).

 Brother + Fireworks + Cat in Strange Land = Lost Cat.

 We never saw Topper again.
 What made the cruel situation crueler to the grade-school Cat Dandy is that my uncle had cats (and dogs), and it was relatively common to see other domestic animals roaming around the property.
-Every few months he’d report seeing an orange tabby that looked a lot like Topper but who didn’t pass close enough for him to lure.
+Every few months he’d report seeing an orange tabby on the far side of the barn lot that looked like Topper.
 For years I held out hope that Topper would return, and we could bring him home the next time we visited.

 Also, maybe that’s just how things were done in 1976.
 You took your cat on vacation.
 You then let the cat outside because, well, cats go outside, regardless of strange surroundings, fireworks, vampires, or monster trucks.
 If you lost the cat, well, these things happen.
 You tell your kid, “He ran away.”